andreasdominik/Susi/docs/src/pages/configuration.md

 #### [google_cloud]
 Settings:
+* path to the credentials file (the same file is used for STT and TTS)
+* command for refresh the token
+* id of the voice to be used; change this voice, if the language of the assistant is changed.
+  Available voices can be tested here: https://cloud.google.com/text-to-speech.

+#### [ibm_cloud]
 * path to the credentials file
-* command for refresh the token.
+  (separate credentials are necessary for each service (such as STT and TTS)).
+  Make sure to rename the files after downloading (and match the names in susi.toml)
+* id of the voice to be used; change this voice, if the language of the assistant is changed.

 #### [deep_speech]
-If Mozilla DeepSpeech is used as STT engine, it can be configured here.
+Mozilla DeepSpeech must be installed locally and the path to the installation must be configured here.

-Deep speech needs
+To call DeepSpeech, Susi needs to know
+* the executable ('binary')
-* `model`: the trained neural network
+* the trained neural network ('model')
-* `language_model`: ngram model for the language
+* the language model ('language_model')
-* `trie`: the suffix tree for fast searched in the language model.
+* the prefix tree toi query the language model ('trie')

+#### [snips]
+If the Snips ASR component is used for STT, the plath to the executable 'snips-asr' and the directory with the model to be used must be configured.